Thank you for visiting Blonde Ponytail Fitness!

 My goal is live a healthy, balanced life with an emphasis on fitness.
 Along with a focus on living an active and healthy life, my blog follows regular activities with my husband Spencer, our dog, Cooper, Jada, and most recently, we added Cole.

-I’m Jess Allen an NSCA-CSCS (National Strength & Conditioning Association-Certified Strength and Conditioning Specialist) and personal trainer in Omaha, Nebraska.
-I grew-up in Omaha participating in athletics year round, hence my “athlete for life” tag line, before enrolling in Stanford University to play softball.
+I’m Jess Allen, an NSCA-CSCS (National Strength & Conditioning Association-Certified Strength and Conditioning Specialist) and personal trainer in Chicago, Illinois.
+I grew-up in Omaha participating in athletics year round, before enrolling in Stanford University to play softball.

 I earned my B.A. in Psychology while participating on a team that finished 3rd at the Women’s College World Series.
 Following graduation, I returned to Omaha and pursued my master’s degree in Counseling while serving as an assistant softball coach for Creighton University.